Skip to main content

 The Challenge

-A 3-provider optometry practice was routing medical eye conditions to the vision plan instead of medical insurance, losing revenue on diagnostic testing, and not billing contact lens fitting evaluations separately from comprehensive exams
+A 3-provider optometry practice was routing medical eye conditions to the vision plan instead of medical insurance, losing revenue on diagnostic testing, and not billing contact lens fitting evaluations separately from full exams

 Our Approach